 Custom Item Type

-The first step in adding a custom item is to select the relevant item type:
+The first step in creating a new custom item is to select the relevant item type:

 - Income – remuneration for services rendered, in addition to salaries